 Ensuring Success in Your Self-Service Strategy

 It’s ironic that the more ways to contact a company these days, from social media and phone to email and web, the less people actually want to interact.
 Most consumers actually prefer relying on a company’s website to get the information they need.
 According to Forrester, 72% of online consumers would rather use a company’s web site to get answers to their questions rather than contact companies via telephone or email, and about half this number strongly prefers self-reliance.
-Knowing that more research supports the fact that people would rather help themselves than call a company for support means you have to deliver top-notch self-service in order to ensure success of your business.
+Knowing that more research supports the fact that people would rather help themselves than call a company for support means you have to deliver a top-notch self-service strategy in order to ensure success of your business.

 What does this entail?
 Essentially, you have to put all your information where your consumers can easily view and access it.
 Sounds easy, right?
 Well, it’s a little more complicated than that.

 First off, you have to gather all your information into one place.
 This could be anything from an FAQ page to a knowledge base to a support center offering interactive and multi-media resources.
 The one you choose will depend, of course, on your existing knowledge base, your own staffing resources, your budget and your web presence.
 That’s actually the easy part.
 The difficult part comes when you realize you have to make that information center user-friendly.
 That starts with a clear plan of attack.

 - Step into your customers’ shoes.
 Think about their pain points, what challenges they face, what they struggle with, and what they think about your product or service.
 Then, you can start to utilize that information to formulate a structure to your content and prioritize each piece.